 - Primary damage-racking moves: jab, forward tilt, up tilt, and down tilt.
 Falco’s jab and tilts are best used at lower percentages.
 Each one is quick and inflicts respectable damage.
 Forward tilt and down tilt are best against grounded opponents, while up tilt can be used as a light aerial punish.
 With good timing, it can also juggle foes.

 - Primary KO moves: forward smash and up smash.
 Falco has two solid KO moves – his forward and up smashes.
 Forward smash has deceptive range due to moving Falco forward, and is the strongest move in his arsenal.
 Up smash is slightly faster, but is not quite as strong.

-- Moves to avoid: down smash, Burst Blaster, Falco Phantasm, and Distant Fire Bird.
+- Moves to avoid: down smash, neutral special, side special, and up special.
 Fox amiibo overuse their down smash – and Falco amiibo may get into this habit if left unchecked.
 Avoid down smash at all costs.
 Burst Blaster does not bring Falco much benefit, and is still somewhat laggy even with its increased speed.
 Falco Phantasm and Distant Fire Bird should be used for recovery purposes only.

 When your amiibo finally reaches Level 50, its training will truly begin.
 Just like a real player, amiibo need match experience and practice against different characters.

 Now that your amiibo has reached Level 50, its training will become a bit more involved.
 Defense and counterattacks are important to your amiibo’s success, but its match experience is even more important.
 Your amiibo will need to be exposed to as many fighters, stages, and situations as possible.